-The Nylas Email API gives you a secure, reliable connection to your user’s inboxes that enables you to sync historic and live email data into your application in real-time and perform bi-directional email sync with full CRUD (create, read, update, delete) for most email providers.
+The Nylas Email API gives you a secure and reliable connection to your user’s inboxes.
+This enables you to sync both historic and live email data into your application in real-time, as well as perform bi-directional email sync with full CRUD (Create, Read, Update, Delete) for most email providers.

-The Nylas Email API provides a REST interface that includes functionality to:
+The Nylas Email API provides a REST interface that includes the functionality to do the following:

 - Read data from email messages and threads, such as email content, sender and recipient information, subject lines, dates, and more.

 - Organize email inboxes with labels and folders.

 - Update the unread and starred status of email messages.

 This section covers the endpoints that the Nylas Email API provides to enable you to integrate full email functionality into your app.